 UPSC Civil Services Mains Exam new Syllabus (after incorporating corrections suggested by Government) is not much different from the previous pattern except in double weightage to GS.
-The highlights of latest IAS syllabus are the following.
+The highlights of the latest IAS syllabus are the following.

 - There are still 9 papers (including two qualifying papers).